It’s a perfect day for discussing the health benefits of coriander.

 Coriander is rich in antioxidants and minerals that contribute to keeping your eyes healthy.

-It can prevent macular degeneration, some vision disorders, and help reduce the strain in your eyes.
+It can prevent macular degeneration, and some vision disorders and help reduce the strain on your eyes.

-Beta-carotene in coriander leaves are good against different eye diseases and may be able to help with vision degradation in aging people.
+Beta-carotene in coriander leaves is good against different eye diseases and may be able to help with vision degradation in aging people.

-Because of coriander’s antibacterial properties, it may also be helpful in fighting contagious diseases like conjunctivitis.
+Because of coriander’s antibacterial properties, it may also help fight contagious diseases like conjunctivitis.

 Coriander is a good natural and traditional way of curing mouth ulcers.